jennafradin/textsense/README.md

 ## Texture recording

-In the first part, we recorded tactile interaction with everyday fabric in order to manipulate and be able to use these recordings in psychophysical tasks.
+In the first part, we selected several texture whose vibrotactile signature were recorded.
+From those signature, we created a database that will be used in coming psychophysical and electrophysiological studies.

 ## Pilot experiments

 ### Haptic feedback

-We used the tactile signal recorded to set up a psychophysical experiment on haptic feedback.
+We used the tactile signal recorded to set up a psychophysical experiment on **haptic feedback**.
 Using a tactile actuator, the participant were asked to compare two successive vibrations for each trial.
 After the trial, they answered whether the vibrations were "same" or "different".
-All possible pairs of textures were repated 10 times in a pseudo-randomized order.
+The results showed that people mostly felt the difference across rendered textures when played by the vibrotactile actuator.

+### Exploration speed

+Given the limitated capacities of the somatensensory system to discriminate frenquencies, a question raised: Does finger sliding speed influence virtual texture perception on a surface tactile display ?